omarkmu/pz-omichat/docs/sandbox-options.md

 ## Ranges
 Numeric options that define distance ranges for chat messages.

+### RangeCallout
+`default → 60, minimum → 1, maximum → 60`

+The maximum distance for a 'Q' callout to be heard by players.

+### RangeCalloutZombies
+`default → 30, minimum → 1, maximum → 60`

+The maximum distance for a 'Q' callout to be heard by zombies.

 ### RangeDo
 `default → 30, minimum → 1, maximum → 30`